TEXT-S&P summary: Beijing Enterprises Holdings Ltd.

 pass-through.
 Stable growth in the company's water business could also improve

 the SACP.
-We may also raise the rating if we assess that the link and the role
+We may also raise the rating if we assess that the link and role of

 We may lower the rating if acquisitions or asset injections weaken BEH's